divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 * Test that uploading a report with a time far in the future is rejected.
 * Confirm that leaders and helpers reject requests with respective authentication tokens that are incorrect.
-* Test enforcement of `max_batch_query_count` by making overlapping collect requests.
+* Test enforcement of `max_batch_query_count` by making overlapping collection requests.
-* Perform an entire aggregation and collect flow, attempt to upload a late report that falls into the same collect interval, and test that performing the collect request a second time yields the same result.
+* Perform an entire aggregation and collection flow, attempt to upload a late report that falls into the same batch interval, and test that performing the collection request a second time yields the same result.
 * Attempt to upload a canned report from the test runner more than once, and confirm that anti-replay measures were effective by inspecting the aggregation result.